-- Assist with International Programs special projects as needed
+- Assist with International Office special projects as needed

 Hours and Place of Work

-- This is an unpaid, for-academic credit internship position, for a total of 120 semester hours (not to exceed 20 hours a week during the semester) in the Office of International Programs, UH-244.
+- This is an unpaid, for-academic credit internship position, for a total of 120 semester hours (not to exceed 20 hours a week during the semester) in the International Office, UH-244.

 - Fall Internship is expected to begin August 15th and end mid-December (a week before finals week).The Intercultural Intern must attend a training session in July.